 1983: A suicide bomber destroys the United States embassy in Beirut, Lebanon, killing 63 people, including 17 Americans.
 The attack, the deadliest on a U.S. diplomatic mission up to that time, came in the wake of the U.S. and other Western countries intervening in the Lebanese Civil war in an attempt to try to restore order and central government authority in the country.

-1979: Model, actress and businesswoman Kourtney Kardashian, who became a reality TV star thanks to "Keeping Up with the Kardashians" and its various spin-offs, is born in Los Angeles, Calif.
+1979: Model, actress and businesswoman Kourtney Kardashian, who became a reality TV star thanks to "Keeping Up with the Kardashians" and its various spin-offs, is born in Los Angeles, California.

-1976: Actress Melissa Joan Hart, best known for her TV roles in "Clarissa Explains it All," "Sabrina, the Teenage Witch" and "Melissa & Joey," is born in Smithtown, N.Y.
+1976: Actress Melissa Joan Hart, best known for her TV roles in "Clarissa Explains it All," "Sabrina, the Teenage Witch" and "Melissa & Joey," is born in Smithtown, New York.

 1974: Film director Edgar Wright, known for movies such as "Shaun of the Dead," "Hot Fuzz" and "Scott Pilgrim vs. the World," is born in Poole, Dorset, England.

 1972: Film director Eli Roth, best known for directing the movies "Cabin Fever," "Hostel" and "Hostel: Part II ," as well as for his role as Donny "The Bear Jew" Donowitz in Quentin Tarantino's "Inglourious Basterds," is born in Newton, Massachusetts.